kkentzo/ork/README.md

 `ork` is a program to organize, compose and execute command workflows in software projects.

-It is meant as a light-weight substitute to the venerable `Makefile` program and especially for `Makefile`s that make heavy use of `.PHONY` targets (i.e. `Makefile`s that focus on operational tasks rather than files).
+It is meant as a modern, light-weight substitute to the venerable `Makefile` program and especially for `Makefile`s that make heavy use of `.PHONY` targets (i.e. `Makefile`s that focus on operational tasks rather than files).

 `ork` is simple and mostly inspired by the workflow syntax of [Github](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)